nanvel/gold_ledger/docs/plan.md

 - [x] cache repo
   - [x] model
 - [x] use the use case in the message bus (for confirmed)
-- [ ] use case for recalculate for all
+- [x] use case for recalculate for all
-- [ ] move timezone to container
 - [ ] refactor api

 Payments UI: